 Why Concrete Is the Supreme Material

 In the past few decades, both concrete and steel were considered prime materials for building silos because of their comparative advantages.
-However, concrete comes out on top for all the right reasons.
+However, concrete silos have emerged as the preferred choice for all the right reasons.

 Generally, concrete is favored over steel because it is a superior cost-saving solution that can resist internal abrasive wear while withstanding much higher levels and forms of pressure.
 This is because concrete is mixed and then formed while wet to ensure that the resulting shape is put together without additional processes or treatments.